Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 1. The HTML describes what's IN your webpage: the nouns.
 1. The CSS describes what everything LOOKS like: the adjectives.
-1. The JavaScript describes what your webpage DOES: the actions.
+1. The JavaScript describes what your webpage DOES: the verbs.

 <div>
 <img src="http://maptimesea.github.io/img/tut001-nounverbadj.svg">